Virginia vs. Duke NCAA Football Odds, Plays and Insights | October 16, 2021

 Duke Stats and Trends

-- In Duke's six games this season, it has four wins against the spread.

-- The Blue Devils have yet to cover the spread this year when underdogs by 11 points or more.
+- The Blue Devils have been underdogs by 10.5 points or more one time this season and have not covered the spread once.

-- Duke's games this year have gone over the total in three out of six opportunities (50%).
+- Duke's games this season have eclipsed the over/under three times in six opportunities (50%).

 - This year the Blue Devils have turned the ball over 10 times, six more than the Cavaliers' takeaways (4).